 Locally, new construction is presently enjoying a real upswing at the current time.
-Building permits in our key development areas of Cape Coral and Fort Myers have about doubled in the past year.
-The primary reason for this swell in building permits is lack of inventory locally of modern designed homes to satisfy the influx of buyers.
-It is worth noting our local inventory has declined nearly 25% in the past year.
-Therefore the choices open to today’s buyers has diminished by a significant amount.
+Building permits in our key development areas of Cape Coral and Fort Myers have continued to show strong growth.
+The primary reason for this swell in building permits is lack of inventory locally of new built homes to satisfy the influx of buyers, whether seeking to relocate or a second home.

 Buyers looking for the perfect home and the benefits of having a home built just for you are many.
 However buyers do need to be aware that there are some potential pitfalls with new construction that need to be considered before taking the plunge.

 There are 2 ways a buyer can purchase a home via new construction.
 One way is for the buyer to purchase a lot in a residential area within a neighborhood of their choice.
 Once the buyer has purchased the lot, they engage the services of a reputable local builder to build a home either to the buyer’s own personal requirements (known as a custom built home) or the builder may have a selection of models the buyer can choose from.
 This will then be built on the buyer’s lot (known as a spec built home).
 This way of buying a home via new construction is more common in our local area when the lot is in a particular location of desirability such as prime Gulf access waterfront and the neighborhood is already built and established.

 The other way of purchasing a home via new construction is through a developer who is planning to build a gated community.
 The builder purchases many acres of land that they then sub-divide into platted lots to form the community.
 These lots are then sold to buyers with the understanding that the builder will also build a home on the lot.
 The buyer selects the lot they would like to purchase and then selects the particular builder’s model they would like erected on their site.
 The developer then completes the contract by building the selected model home on the lot within an agreed time period between buyer and developer.